oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 **conditional** and the condition will be explained in the description column.
 Note that in the context of type definitions, types may be used to derive other types, and keyname definitions **MAY** be inherited from parent types (according to the derivation rules of that type entity).
-If a keyname definition is inherited, the derived type does not have to provide such definition.
+A derived type does not have to provide a keyname definition if this has already been defined in a parent type.

 ## 5.3 Common Keynames